crownedgrouse/geas_rebar3/README.md

 ## Branches

-Using 'dev' branch of this project will use also 'dev' branch of `geas` repository.
+Using 'dev' branch of this project will also use the 'dev' branch of `geas` repository.

 ## Troubles
 Please open trouble ticket here only if it is related to plugin only.